Meet the Shiba Inu

 Why Get Dog Insurance? from Pumpkin®

 While Shiba Inus are a generally healthy breed, unexpected ruh-rohs can happen to any dog at any age.
 If your pup gets hurt or sick, pet insurance can help you say ‘yes’ to the best care, even when it’s costly.
-When it comes to shopping for this breed, you’ll want to choose an insurance plan like Pumpkin plan that covers hereditary conditions Shibas are prone to developing, and that can be costly to treat.
+When it comes to shopping for this breed, you’ll want to choose an insurance plan like the Pumpkin plan that covers hereditary conditions Shibas are prone to developing, and that can be costly to treat.
 While a reputable breeder will conduct genetic testing on your pup’s parents to help minimize the chances of passing down hereditary conditions – they can’t always be avoided.
 Let’s look at some common ones, and how Pumpkin Dog Insurance plans could help cover the cost of care!

 Hip Dysplasia